 Functional and flexible, responsive to user's needs

-Based on best-practice principles for inclusion and openness, the new courts will provide greater access to justice for the community and be fit-for-purpose as a modern court.
+Based on best-practice principles for inclusion and openness, the new courts provide greater access to justice for the community and are fit-for-purpose as a modern court.

-Designed for long-term adaptability, the new facilities will be responsive to the physical, social and psychological needs and experiences of its different users to improve the experience of people using and working in the courts.
+Designed for long-term adaptability, the new facilities are responsive to the physical, social and psychological needs and experiences of its different users, which improves the experience of people using and working in the courts.

 Sustainable and efficient

-This page was last updated: Friday 28 October 2022 - 5:24pm
+This page was last updated: Friday 24 February 2023 - 11:29am